antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 We will release new data on a regular schedule going forward.
 The data is licensed with the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/).

-Note: You can opt-out of telemetry by setting the `DOTNET_CLI_TELEMETRY_OPTOUT` variable, as described in [.NET Core documentation](https://docs.microsoft.com/dotnet/core/tools/telemetry).

 ## .NET Core SDK Usage Data

 .NET Core SDK usage data is available, by month, in CSV format: